DOI-USGS/fort-pymdwizard/docs/usage/How to fill out the Entity and Attribute tab.rst

       each of the columns on the right, by providing a definition of what is in that column.
 For each column also provide the Column Contents which will be one of:

+    | *Note: When browsing to a GeoPackage (.gpkg) that contains more than
+      one layer, the tool will prompt you to choose which layer to describe.*

     | 1.  **Enumerated** for categorical or factor data, for which a definition will need to be provided for each unique value in the column (for example, data collected in binary (1 = Yes, 2 = No), or taxonomic abbreviations (URAM = Ursus americanus, or black bear)).